hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 # Invoking with a payload

 In order to test your lambda locally with a single invoke, you can use example_inputs and invoke the created function.
-If you are
-just looking to black box run your resource provider, you can simply build and run your production lambda from its `TestEntrypoint` or the `TypeFunction` with a more complete response.
+If you are just looking to black box run your resource provider, you can simply build and run your production lambda from its `TestEntrypoint` or the `TypeFunction` with a more complete response.

-To understand payloads for sending, please see the [example_inputs Readme](./example_inputs/README.md).
+To understand payloads for sending, please see the [invoke_inputs Readme](./invoke_inputs/README.md).

 ```shell
 # Non-debuggable running commands